E1337Kat/bobby-b-bot/README.md

 $ python -m venv <venv_name>
 $ cd <venv_name>
 $ source bin/activate
-(venv_name) $ git clone <repo>
+(venv_name) $ git clone https://github.com/voicelessreason/bobby-b-bot.git
-(venv_name) $ cd discord
+(venv_name) $ cd bobby-b-bot
-(venv_name) $ pip install -r requirements.txt
+(venv_name) $ python -m pip install -r requirements.txt
 ```

 ## Before you can run

-1. Generate a token for your bot.
-Store it directly in a file, or simply save it for later.
+1. [Create your bot and generate a token](https://discordpy.readthedocs.io/en/latest/discord.html).
+Store this token in a file in a safe place, or simply save it for use later.
-2. Create and mantain a logging_config.ini file in utils folder for logging configuration ([see documentation](https://docs.python.org/3/library/logging.config.html#logging-config-fileformat));
+2. Create and mantain a logging_config.ini file in utils folder for logging configuration ([see documentation](https://docs.python.org/3/library/logging.config.html#logging-config-fileformat))
 3. [Create a configuration file](#creating-bot-configuration) to describe the bots behavior
 4. Run the bot: (`python discord_bot.py --help` for usage)